Cornerstone Christian Academy (Bloomington, Illinois)

 Cornerstone Christian Academy (CCA) of McLean County is a private, non-denominational, college-preparatory Christian school located in Bloomington, Illinois.
 CCA enrolls preschool through 12th grade.
-It has a total enrollment of approximately 470 students.
+It has a total enrollment of over 500 students.

 History

 In 1997, the Eastview Christian Church preschool was taken over and renamed "Cornerstone Christian Academy of McLean County, Inc.” by founders Becky Shamess and April Kinzinger.
 In 1998, Cornerstone moved to Grace United Methodist Church in Bloomington, where it accepted students from preschool through 4th grade.
 It later expanded to three campuses at Faith United Methodist, which housed the preschool; Grace United Methodist held kindergarten through fourth grade; and Second Presbyterian Church for 5th and 6th grade.
 A new building was constructed outside Bloomington after 78 acres were donated to the school and the new building was opened December 1, 2003.
 In 2016, a high school addition was completed.
 The school has been fully accredited since 2006 by the Association of Christian Schools International (ACSI).